felixludos/homepage/content/research/cladder.md

 My contribution included designing and developing the dataset generation including simulating causal models and a rich verbalization of the questions, answers, and step-by-step solutions.

-We presented our work at [NeurIPS 2023](https://openreview.net/forum?id=e2wtjx0Yqu).
+This paper was published in the main proceedings of [NeurIPS 2023](https://openreview.net/forum?id=e2wtjx0Yqu).